DragonFlyer139/Video-Store/README.md

 - ~~print the movie ids and movie titles of movies directed by a director~~ (this can be done in search)
 - ~~Quit (log out)~~
 3. Administrative Functions Menu:
-- add a movie copy
+- add a movie copy (partially complete, Emma is working on this)
 - search a movie and check the status of its copies
 - add new customer
 - add new admin